MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 ### Standard versus Premium Data Connectors

-If there is a main point of guidance that may be delivered at this stage, it is the one recommending the design of solutions to "make the most" of what comes out of box or included with Office 365 or the basic level of Dynamics 365 which includes considering Microsoft Teams as the lynchpin application.
-This may mean making compromises for some usability or conveninience but consider that the "cost" for avoiding the financial obligation for the organization or the users.
+If there is a main point of guidance that may be delivered at this stage, it is the one recommending the design of solutions to "make the most" of what comes out of box or included with Office 365 or the basic level of Dynamics 365 which includes considering Microsoft Teams as the lynch pin application.
+This may mean making compromises for some usability or convenience but consider that the "cost" for avoiding the financial obligation for the organization or the users.

 With that noted, business requirements and necessity will always drive the solution that is eventually used and the next question after the decision to use a Premium Connector will become the next nuance group around the scale of use by the specific Power Platform component.
 Also, keep in mind that some premium connectors, especially to third parties, may include their own costs for subscriptions or access.

 ### Power Apps "per app" versus "per user"

-The question of scale in Power Apps is the difference of accomodating a single user to utilize a single app or unlimited apps.
+The question of scale in Power Apps is the difference of accommodating a single user to utilize a single app or unlimited apps.
 In the United States, the price point difference on a monthly basis is 4 times ($10/month/"one" app  versus $40/month/unlimited apps).
-Although there is a capactity limited which will be discussed later, the main nuance is that a "one app" package is actually two apps in any combination of canvas or model applications.
+Although there is a capacity limited which will be discussed later, the main nuance is that a "one app" package is actually two apps in any combination of canvas or model applications.
 This can make a major difference as one would be counting pairs of application for each license and certainly sway a decision where there are only a few applications actually required.

 The case of the "per user" license, sometimes called the "All you can eat Buffet" plan, now becomes a question whether the user will be one requiring more than 6 applications or if there is a need for more capacity or services such as the ability to access an "unlimited number" of custom portals or having more Dataverse space and make more API requests in a day.
 The latest licensing guide will always clarify those differences as well as any new included features.
 It is important to remember that per app or per user does not limit the number of premium connectors that may be used but costs specific to those connectors will still apply.